stargate/data-api/docs/jsonapi-spec.md

 | `data`            | Present with fields : `docs` only, see [findOneAndReplace Command Options](#findOneAndReplace-command-options) for controlling the projection. |
 | `status`          | Preset with fields: `upsertedId: <json-value>` only if a document was upserted. |
 | `errors`          | Present if errors occur. |

-If `upsert` option was set to `true`, and no documents matched a filter, a new document is created.
-The `_id` of the document is included in the status field `upsertedId`, otherwise no status is returned.

 If an error occurs the command will not return `data` or `status`.